Prepare Today for the Crisis of Tomorrow

-There are very few that could have predicted the COVID-19 virus and its impact on the US and the world’s health, the economy, and on so many small businesses.
+Few could have predicted the COVID-19 virus and its impact on the US and the world’s health, the economy, and on small businesses.
 This unprecedented crisis reminds all of us that you never know when a crisis is going to strike.
-How a company responds to a crisis—whether it’s the fault of the company or not—will determine how that company comes out at the end of any crisis event, even COVID-19.
-As a long-time PR professional, I have helped many clients avoid and recover from a crisis event from a network outage to the impact of the initial SARs epidemic on a company.
-PR can play an integral role in helping companies communicate during a crisis while also helping companies respond accordingly.
+How a company responds to a situation—whether it’s the company’s fault or not—will determine how that company comes out at the end of any crisis event, even COVID-19.
+As a long-time PR professional, I have helped many clients avoid and recover from a crisis event from a network outage to the impact of the initial SARs epidemic.
+PR can play an integral role in helping companies communicate during a crisis while also assisting companies in responding accordingly.
 Last month, I blogged about how a company should communicate during a time of uncertainty.

-While PR cannot prevent a crisis, how a company responds when a crisis strikes can make a difference in how the reputation and ultimate success of your company.
+While PR cannot prevent a crisis, how a company responds when a crisis strikes can make a difference in your company’s reputation and ultimate success.

 The best advice, while you have the luxury of time, plan.
 Your PR agency can help you determine your vulnerabilities and establish your crisis communications protocol—no matter how basic.
 Forethought and a plan will save you.
 Trying to go it alone will cost you more than just agency fees.